 Women up to age 50 should take no more than 2,500 mg daily.
 Women 51 and over should take no more than 2,000 mg daily, max.
 Exceeding the upper limits can lead to side effects and potential health problems.

 Because calcium comes in different forms in supplements, it’s important to take ones that have the most active amount of the mineral, known as elemental calcium.
 Calcium carbonate supplements contain the most elemental calcium — 40% — followed by calcium citrate, with 21%.
-Some common name brands with calcium carbonate are Os-Cal and Caltrate, while calcium citrate is found in Citrucel and Solgar.
+Some common name brands with calcium carbonate are Os-Cal and Caltrate, while calcium citrate is found in Citracal and products made by Solgar and Nature’s Way.

 A Link to Heart Disease?

 There have been concerns that calcium supplements may increase the risk of heart disease.
-Some doctors and researchers believe that excessive amounts of calcium can make their way into fatty plaque in arteries and cause them to harden (atherosclerosis), which boosts the risk for heart disease.
-An October 2016 study published in the Journal of the American Heart Association involving more than 2,700 people in a heart disease study found that there was an association between those taking calcium supplements and coronary artery calcification, a measure of atherosclerosis.
+Some doctors and researchers believe that excessive amounts of calcium can make their way into fatty plaque in arteries and cause atherosclerosis, or hardening of the arteries, which boosts the risk for heart disease.
+For example, a study published in the Journal of the American Heart Association involving more than 2,700 people found that there was an association between those taking calcium supplements and coronary artery calcification, a measure of atherosclerosis.
 But those who achieved their calcium goals through diet alone didn’t share that risk.

-Jalloh says the talk about calcium supplements and heart disease is inconclusive, noting that most research has confirmed that they are generally safe.
-“After reviewing all of the important studies, the consensus actually showed (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4384676/) that calcium supplements are not linked with heart disease,” he says.
+Jalloh says the talk about calcium supplements and heart disease is inconclusive, noting that most research has confirmed that they are generally safe when taken at recommended doses.
+“After reviewing all of the important studies, the consensus actually showed that calcium intake from supplements and food that doesn’t exceed the UL is not linked with heart disease,” he says.
 “In multiple studies, calcium and vitamin D supplementation actually helped people live longer.”

 To choose and use calcium supplements wisely, heed these additional expert tips: